What Do VAT Accountants Actually Do for Ecommerce Businesses?

 Generic accountants sometimes struggle with the specific VAT issues that ecommerce businesses face.
 Specialist VAT accountants deal with these regularly and know exactly how they should be handled.

 Amazon FBA fees and storage costs.
 Amazon charges UK sellers VAT on their fees, including fulfilment fees, storage fees, and advertising costs.
 All of this is reclaimable as input VAT, but only if it's being picked up correctly from your Amazon account and reconciled against your VAT return.
+This is precisely why specialist accountants for Amazon sellers reconcile the monthly Amazon transaction report against the VAT return line by line, and the best accountants for Amazon sellers will spot fee VAT a generalist routinely misses.

 VAT on digital products and services.
 Selling digital downloads, online courses, or software to EU or UK consumers has its own VAT treatment.
 The rules differ depending on whether the buyer is a consumer or a business.
 Getting this wrong is one of the most common ecommerce VAT errors.